Open-Systems-Pharmacology/docs/part-2/modules-philsophy-building-blocks.md

 ## Introduction

 The Open Systems Pharmacology Suite contains different software tools and has been designed using a modular concept to allow efficient multi-scale modeling and simulation.
-The overall platform with its various software tools is implemented in a modular way explained in the “Modular Structure” pprtion.
+The overall platform with its various software tools is implemented in a modular way explained in the “Modular Structure” portion.
 The central software tools PK-Sim® and MoBi® make use of building blocks as introduced in [PK-Sim® and its building blocks](#pk-sim) and [MoBi® and its building blocks](#mobi).

 PK-Sim® is based on a whole-body concept, the focus of its counterpart, MoBi®, is at the molecular level.
 However, both tools extend to additional physiological scales as illustrated below.